djradon/public-notes/solution.dendron.md

 - comes with a basic set: todo, date, and time
 - annoyance: doesn't de-dupe so three-vault workspaces get three sets of snippet suggestions
   - [ ] remove duplicate

+### aliasMode

+- what to do when pasting a link
+- selection only applies when text is selected, but that's the mode for me.
+  - seems like it should be orthogonal to other [aliasMode](https://wiki.dendron.so/notes/eea2b078-1acc-4071-a14e-18299fc28f47.html#aliasmode) options

 ## Feature ideas